Peliha-ip/End-Colonialism/README.md

 - Who Said Black Cats Brought Bad Luck?
 (Have a tamed endercat teleport you back when you fall in the void)
 - No Need For Independence (Enter an end town)
 - Je Me Souviens (Harvest Montreal melons)
+- Hop, Hop, Hop, Enderpearl (Launch an ender pearl with an enderlauncher)